All Episodes

 I was following in the footsteps in this town of some of the famous haunts that Rush Limbaugh actually visited.

-You know his brother Dave is still here.
+You know, his brother Dave is still here?

-He still wanders around town.
+He still wanders around town?

-Brother wanders like he's homeless or something.
+He's like he's homeless or something.

-You're cutting a wide swath in Gerardo.
+Hey, Dave, you're cutting a wide swath in Cape Gerardo.

 Still wandering around town aimlessly, hopelessly.